 Smart contract based stable coins are decentralized to a great degree, but involve leverage contracts that achieve stability through liquidation when the market pressure is forcing asset prices down.
 Further, smart contract coins are very complicated and it is hard to understand their implementation.

-Will be performed via arbitrage.
+Price stability will be performed via arbitrage.
 For example, on an exchange, if pUSD dropped to $0.95, then it could be purchased at the discount (thus raising the price) while simultaneously burning pUSD at the $1.00 set by the external oracle within PegNet.
 With arbitrage, the profits can be left in any asset on the exchanges, such as USD, BTC, or any other asset.

-The block rewards will be 5,000 PNT to 10 different miners.
+The block rewards will be 5,000 PEG to 10 different miners.
 The best miner receives 800, second receives 600, and the other eight receive 450.
 Block times are 10 minutes (the block time of the Factom Protocol which PegNet is built on top of).
 The reward per block is not reduced over time.

 Being that PegNet runs on the Factom blockchain, it requires a Factom Node and relies on Fatom Entry Credits in order to perform the mining action.
 It also requires access to APIs that will allow requests for real-time exchange rate data.